Freihaut/Freihaut_Goeritz-2021-Study_Files-Mouse/Experimental_Apps/README.md

 The experimental app is the original app used in the experiment and in German.

 We additionally added another React web app in this folder, which contains a demo version of the tasks used in the study.
 This demo app is in English and can be tested live <a href="https://task-demo-app.web.app/"> here </a>.
+In the demo app you can choose between the tasks as well as the stressor used in the original experiment.